laurent68k/AFQuark/README.md

 ## Introduction
 AFQuark is my first framework available online as a pod with Cocoapod.
 The goal is to have some nice to have piece of code to help quickly to develop an iOS App.

-Currently in dev, don't use it as a Pod.
+Currently in dev, don't use it as a pod.
+It's my playground zone.

 ## Swift 4.2
 Requires Xcode 10 and Swift 4.2.